Vamlingbo Church: Architecture

 The church is a hall church of a type quite common on Gotland.
 The nave of the church is spacious and broad, divided into three parts by four sturdy pillars.
 The stone masons that built the church have alternated red and grey limestone in the pillars and other details, creating an unusually colourful interior.

 On its northern wall are a set of medieval muralss, depicting a scene in which the archangel Michael is weighing the soul of Emperor Henry.
 The picture dates from the middle of the 13th century and is considered to be one of the largest and most unusual murals on Gotland.
 It has been suggested that St. Michael was the patron saint of the church.

+Another significant fresco is the large image of Saint Christopher on the right-hand wall of the choir.
+The saint is shown carrying the Christ Child across a river, its waters teeming with fish and monstrous creatures, including a mermaid.
+Dating from the 14th century, the fresco invites the faithful toward conversion through a symbolic journey with sacramental overtones, evoking both baptism and the Eucharist.

 Other, less dominating murals in the church depict pictures of saints and apostles, and purely decorative painting.

 Of furnishings, the aforementioned baptismal font is perhaps the most noteworthy.
 The altarpiece is from the 14th century and shows influences from western German art.